 The Crown College Community Covenant

-The Bible describes character qualities that should be present in the lives of believers.
-These include love, joy, kindness, peace, patience, humility, compassion, forgiveness, hospitality, integrity, self-control, generosity, care for the oppressed, commitment to justice and the recognition of the rights and needs of others.
-We believe that these characteristics are fully developed only through the indwelling power of the Holy Spirit.
+The Bible calls us to love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
+We are to be people who forgive, who demonstrate humility, hospitality, integrity, generosity, who care for the oppressed, who are committed to justice and the recognition of the rights and needs of others.
+This occurs when we submit to the indwelling power of the Holy Spirit.

-As such, we commit to the principles and standards of the Community Covenant, and the expectations outlined in the Student and Employee handbooks, in order to maintain the spirit and health of the community.
-These principles and policies are binding for all who voluntarily choose to become part of the Crown College community as representatives on the Board of Trustees, employees who minister and serve on behalf of Crown College and undergraduate students in the School of Arts and Sciences.
+We commit to this Community Covenant and the expectations outlined in the Student and Employee handbooks.
+This is binding for all who choose to become part of the Crown College Community including the Board of Trustees, employees of Crown College, ministry students in the School of Online Studies & Graduate School, and students in the School of Arts and Sciences.

-Recognizing that we have an obligation to hold each other accountable to biblical standards and to the commitments we have made, appropriate action will be taken to teach, influence, reconcile, discipline, or even dismiss those who disregard these community expectations.
-If some find themselves unable to honor these commitments, withdrawal may be in order.
+We will hold each other accountable to these commitments (Galatians 6:1, Matthew 18).
+For those who disregard these commitments, appropriate action will be taken to reconcile, discipline, or even dismiss from Crown College.
 We will strive to have all disciplinary procedures characterized by Christian love.
 This Community Covenant is subject to change only by action of the Board of Trustees.

 Meet our chaplain